h2oai/sparkling-water/DEVEL.md

 ```

 ### Transforming DataFrame into SchemaRDD
-The `H2OContext` class provides explicit conversion `asSchemaRDD` which creates a SchemaRDD-like wrapper
+The `H2OContext` class provides the explicit conversion, `asSchemaRDD`, which creates a SchemaRDD-like wrapper
-around provided H2O DataFrame (technically it provides `RDD[sql.Row]` RDD API):
+around the provided H2O DataFrame.
+Technically, it provides the `RDD[sql.Row]` RDD API:
 ```scala
 def asSchemaRDD(fr : DataFrame)(implicit sqlContext: SQLContext) : SchemaRDD
 ```

-This call does not require any type parameters, but since it creates `SchemaRDD` instances it requires access to
-an instance of `SQLContext`.
+This call does not require any type of parameters, but since it creates `SchemaRDD` instances, it requires access to an instance of `SQLContext`.
 In this case, the instance is provided as an implicit parameter of the call.
-The parameter can be passed in two ways as explicit parameter or introducing implicit variable into current context.
+The parameter can be passed in two ways: as an explicit parameter or by introducing an implicit variable into the current context.

-The schema of created instance of SchemaRDD is derived from column name and types of given DataFrame.
+The schema of the created instance of the SchemaRDD is derived from the column name and the types of DataFrames specified.

 #### Example

-Using explicit parameter of call to pass sqlContext:
+Using an explicit parameter in the call to pass sqlContext:
 ```scala
 val sqlContext = new SQLContext(sc)
 val schemaRDD = asSchemaRDD(dataFrame)(sqlContext)